aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/numeralformat/_index.md

 ---
 title: NumeralFormat
 linktitle: NumeralFormat
-second_title: Aspose.Words for Java API Reference
+second_title: Aspose.Words for Java
 description: Indicates the symbol set that is used to represent numbers while rendering to fixed page formats in Java.
 type: docs
-weight: 417
+weight: 427
 url: /java/com.aspose.words/numeralformat/
 ---